Mighantos/PAG/notes/notes.md

 *Base for all logarithms is 2, if not specified otherwise.*

-*I forget to write $K$ in every isoefficiency function calc, but you can add it by your self.*
+*I forget to write $K$ in every isoefficiency function calculation, but you can add it by yourself.*

 </details>